yesgee/socialights/final-report.md

 **Git and Github:** Git and Github are extremely powerful tools for team projects.

 **Branching Model:** The server-side of the application was developed using the Git-flow branching model.
 This allowed multiple team members to work separately on different parts of the server, without interfering too much with each other.
-This model unfortunately did not work for the Android part.
+The development model for the android part is discussed in the Android connectivity section.

 > Android team should talk about this.